k8s-docs/nocalhost-docs/source/guides/debug/_debug-configuration.md

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
-import useBaseUrl from '@docusaurus/useBaseUrl';

 ## Configuration

 The development environment is different between developers.
 You should configure remote debug configurations according to the actual situation.